Robertfarb/whiteboarding-curriculum/w13_plus/day2.md

 ### Homework & Daily Tasks

 * **Finish yesterday's Graphs project and turn in on [Jobberwocky][Jobberwocky] by 12pm.**
 * Continue applying to companies!
-40 application quota begins this week.
+25 application quota begins this week.

 ### Morning

 * Roll call at 10am.
-* Office Hours with TAs, Trevor, and Andrew from 10am-12pm.
+* Office Hours from 10am-12pm.
 * Open work time: work on your algorithms project, implementing instructor feedback on projects, or sending applications.

 ### Afternoon